Loading...

 Portion Control

-Drink water throughout the day and during your meal to aid digestion and maintain overall health.
+Drink plenty of water before and during your meal to aid digestion and control appetite.

 healthspan-mbl